Midnight Cowboy (novel): Plot

-Discharged from the army, unmoored and consumed by grief, Joe decides to leave Albuquerque for Houston.
+Discharged from the army, unmoored, and consumed by grief, Joe decides to leave Albuquerque for Houston.
 There, he attracts the attention of a local male hustler named Perry.
 Joe's simple delight at having attention paid to him by a cool new friend is misinterpreted by Perry as a reciprocation of sexual attraction.
 Perry takes Joe to a hotel room, gives him marijuana for the first time, and attempts to initiate a sexual encounter.
 Instead, the drugs cause Joe to suffer an existential crisis, and he babbles tearfully on the floor about his desire to have a blonde wife to fawn over him and take care of all his needs.

 An annoyed Perry takes Joe to a Tex-Mex brothel run by a grotesque madam and her sexually deviant son.
 Joe is thrilled by this apparent gesture of friendship, though it's implied that Perry intends the trip as a punishment for having been led on.
 As Joe is having tender and spirited sex with a prostitute, he catches the others spying on him through a hidden room.
 He attacks Perry, but is then assaulted and raped by the madam's son.

 Joe is deeply traumatized by the attack and by Perry's betrayal.
-He resolves to harness all his anger to reinvent himself and focus on a goal, inspired by an offhand comment made by the whorehouse madam: he will become a hustling cowboy and seek his fortune in New York City, servicing the legions of sex-starved society women waiting for him there.
+He resolves to harness all his anger to reinvent himself and focus on a goal, inspired by an offhand comment made by the brothel madam: He will become a hustling cowboy and seek his fortune in New York City, servicing the legions of sex-starved society women waiting for him there.

 Joe Buck arrives in New York by bus and checks into a hotel.
 Initially unsuccessful, he manages to bed a middle-aged woman, Cass, in her posh Park Avenue apartment.
-But the encounter ends badly—he ends up giving her money after she is insulted when he requests payment.
-It's also implied through her phone conversations that Cass herself is a high class call girl.
+But the encounter ends badly: He ends up giving her money after she is insulted when he requests payment.
+It's also implied through her phone conversations that Cass herself is a high-class call girl.

 Afterwards at a bar, Joe meets Enrico Salvatore "Ratso" Rizzo, a crippled young swindler who takes $20 from him for ostensibly introducing him to a pimp.
 After discovering that the man is actually an unhinged religious fanatic, Joe flees in pursuit of Ratso but cannot find him.
 Joe spends his days wandering the city and sitting in his hotel.
 Soon broke, he is locked out of his hotel room and most of his belongings are impounded.